itzmevishu/DesignPatterns/README.md

 Creational patterns focus on object creation mechanisms, aiming to create objects in a manner suitable to the situation.

 - [Singleton](#Singleton-Pattern): Ensures a class has only one instance and provides a global access point to it.
-- [Simple factory](#Simple-factory): Ensures a class has only one instance and provides a global access point to it.
+- [Simple factory](#Simple-factory): Provides a single class responsible for creating instances of other classes based on input parameters.
 - **Factory Method**: Defines an interface for creating objects, allowing subclasses to alter the type.
 - **Abstract Factory**: Provides an interface for creating families of related or dependent objects.
 - **Builder**: Separates the construction of a complex object from its representation.